poelstra/mhub-relay/README.md

 mhub-relay -c <your_config.json>
 ```

+Note: any relative filename for a transform is resolved relative to the location
+of your config file.

 ## Using as a library

 It is also possible to include the relay in your own program, for example: